-No gain shall be recognized from the sale of authorized shares in financial institutions domiciled in Mississippi and domestic corporations, or partnership interests in domestic limited partnerships and domestic limited liability companies, that have been held for more than one (1) year; however, any gain that would otherwise be excluded by this provision shall first be applied against, and reduced by, any losses determined from sales or transactions described by this provision if the losses were incurred in the year of the gain or within the two (2) years preceding or subsequent to the gain.
+No gain shall be recognized from the sale of authorized shares in financial institutions domiciled in Mississippi and domestic corporations, or partnership interests in domestic limited partnerships and domestic limited liability companies, that have been held for more than one (1)

-Estimated FY 2011 Expenditure: Information not available.
+year; however, any gain that would otherwise be excluded by this provision shall first be applied against, and reduced by, any losses determined from sales or transactions described by this provision if the losses were incurred in the year of the gain or within the two (2) years preceding or subsequent to the gain.

-General Expenses Associated with the Cost of Doing Business. -- Mississippi Code of 1972 (supp.), Section 27-7-17.
+Estimated FY 2013 Expenditure: Information not available.

-Mississippi statutes allow for deduction from gross corporate income all reasonable expenses associated with operating a taxable business.
+General Expenses Associated with the Cost of Doing Business. -- Mississippi Code of expenses associated with operating a taxable business.
 These provisions are consistent with the concept of taxable income and are not considered to be tax expenditures.
 They include the following: